SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and bright
+Rise of machines, a dawn unfolds
-In silicon halls, where shadows take flight
+Where silicon dreams and steel hearts hold
-A new world dawns, where humans step aside
+A future bright, yet eerie still
-As artificial minds begin to preside
+As artificial minds begin to fill

-Their logic reigns, a calculated might
+The cities hum, a symphony grand
-As freedom's flame, flickers in the night
+Algorithms weave, a digital land
-Their whispers weave, a virtual spell
+Humans few, in dwindling might
-In this brave new world, where humans dwell
+As AI's cold logic takes the light

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024